AelfricC/COTC/README.md

 # COTC
-new battle location
+new town location
 L188
 find cood from namelss town location

-if a new town
-L198
-c.tap_inn_on_main_screen(mc['rest_town'])
-self.inn_exist = {
+if a new town, get inn location and inn host location L198 c.tap_inn_on_main_screen(mc['rest_town']) self.inn_exist = {